 Places to go

-This small island manages to pack in a lot of things to do, so you’ll never be bored.
-Attractions in Malta range from family-friendly theme parks to marine parks, classic car collections, and ancient temples.
-The Malta National Aquarium is a must-visit for the whole family, while the Mediterraneo Marine Park is the perfect spot for young nature lovers to meet some of the island's most colourful characters.
+This small island manages to pack in a lot of things to do.
+Attractions in Malta include family-friendly theme parks, classic car collections and ancient temples.
+The Malta National Aquarium is a must-visit for the whole family, while Mediterraneo Marine Park is the perfect spot for young nature lovers to meet some of the island's most colourful characters.
 Fortunately, it's also right next door to the Splash & Fun Water Park, so you can combine two family attractions in one.
-There are several waterparks on the island, with the Bugibba Water Park a perfect spot for youngsters to let off some steam.
+There are several other waterparks in Malta, with the Bugibba Water Park a perfect spot for youngsters to let off some steam.

 True petrol-heads won't want to miss the chance to stroll around the Malta Classic Car Collection in Qawra, while history buffs are bound to make a bee-line for the Skorba temples, home to one of the world's oldest freestanding structures.

 Places to visit